oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_Code_Generator.md

 oyClass\_s\_.c
 Private definitions

+##### Modules

 oyranos\_object.h
 This file includes some vital oyranos headers and also contains

 definitions necessary for, but **not** part of the object system.

+It is included by all the oyClass\_s.h headers.

 oyranos\_object\_internal.h
 This file includes some private oyranos headers and definitions necessary for,

 but **not** part of the object system.

+It is included by the private oyClass\_s\_.c implementation files.

+oyranos\_devices.h
+Exports all public declarations that are part of the Device API.

+oyranos\_devices.c
+The implementation for the Device API.

+oyranos\_devices\_internal.\[ch\]
+All Device API code that is for internal usage.

+oyranos\_module.h
+All declarations that are are part of the Module APIs, but not part of a specific class,

+and should be exported.

+oyranos\_profile.h
+All declarations that are are part of the Profile API, but not part of a specific class,

+and should be exported.

 #### sources/